Encouraging co-operation: how to get children to do what they’re asked!

 Young children have a strong inner urge to play.
 Play is their most important developmental task because play is how they learn and grow their brains.
 Play is serious business in a young child’s world!
 So asking them to stop playing and come and do something less interesting instead is always going to leave the odds stacked against you.

+Encouraging co-operation is all about timing.
 Try to time your requests so that they coincide with a lull in play or the end of a game.
 Signal in advance that there is only have a short time left for playing so that your child gets used to the idea.
 For example, give a five minute warning that after this game, we are going to the shops.
 It won’t work every time, but it does increase the chance of co-operation.
 Especially if you can present the new activity as something potentially fun!

 Give simple instructions